stevenjcumming/rails-toolbox/lib/what_goes_in_lib.md

-# What does in /lib?
+# What goes in /lib?

 > lib/ is intended to be for non-app specific library code that just happens to live in the app for now (usually pending extraction into open source or whatever). - DHH